-In this article, we’ll examine what makes up effective addiction treatment Arizona, the terms that accompany treatment, and the programs at Catalina Behavioral Health that can help you overcome your struggles and get sober!
+In this article, we’ll examine what makes up effective addiction treatment in Arizona, the terms that accompany treatment, and the programs at Catalina Behavioral Health that can help you overcome your struggles and get sober!

-Drug Use vs. Abuse vs. Addiction
+Drug Use vs Abuse vs Addiction

 Different medical and professional criteria exist to discern between abuse and addiction.
-The easiest one to label is likely drug use, as this is the first stage during the journey of anyone that ultimately struggles with addiction.
+The easiest one to label is likely drug use, as this is the first stage during the journey of anyone who ultimately struggles with addiction.

 Drug use outlines the simple ingestion of drugs – whatever they may be and is the initial phase before the progression into abuse or addiction.
 Typically drug use begins as low or rare, then moves into mild or moderate, and finally develops into severe.

 The additional labels highlight how often the individual is engaging in drug use.
-Ultimately, drug use increases and users become closer to dependence, abuse, and addiction.
+Ultimately, drug use increases, and users become closer to dependence, abuse, and addiction.

 Both phrases, “substance abuse” and “addiction,” have a lot in common, but there are a few significant differences.
 Addiction is a severe problem, but substance misuse or drug abuse should also be considered.